Utah Solar Wholesale and DIY: Misconceptions

 Solar Battery Backup

-A charge controller limits the rate that electric current moves to and from a battery.
-If you don’t have a charge controller, you might overload the battery or let all your stored power out.
+A charge controller limits the rate of the electric current moving to and from a battery.
+Without a charge controller, the battery might overload or let all the stored power out.

 A Professional Solar Installation